AndrewPaglusch/FlashPaper/README.md

 * Linux

 ## Installation
 Copy the contents of this repository to document root of your web server.
+Copy env.example.php to env.php

 To further increase security, disable access logging in your web server's configuration so nothing sensetive (IP addresses, useragents, timestamps, etc) are logged to disk.